mongodb/docs-code-examples/generated-usage-examples/go/atlas-sdk-go/project-copy/README.md

 - Go 1.24 or later
 - A MongoDB Atlas organization, project, and at least one cluster
-- Service account credentials with appropriate permissions.
+- Service account credentials with appropriate permissions and IP access.
 See [Service Account Overview](https://www.mongodb.com/docs/atlas/api/service-accounts-overview/)

 ## Environment Variables